klovercloud-ci-cd/documentation/lighhouse-concept.md

 ## Overview

 Lighthouse is a tool for managing kubernetes objects.
 Agents listen kube events and send objects data to lighthouse command.
-Lighthouse query provides app's to read kubernetes objects and events.
+Lighthouse query provides api's to read kubernetes objects and events.

 Lighthouse comprises -
 - Lighthouse command